PedroKleinDavila/statistics-extension/README.md

-# 📈 Coding Statistics
+# 📈 Coding Statistics Extension for VS Code

-**Coding Statistics** is a Visual Studio Code extension that collects and sends your coding activity statistics to a custom API.
-Perfect for developers who want to track productivity, editor usage time, file creation, and more.
+**Coding Statistics** is a Visual Studio Code extension that tracks your coding activity and sends the statistics to a custom API.
+Ideal for developers who want to monitor their productivity, editor usage, and file management.

 ---

 ## ⚙️ Features

-- 📄 Count of **lines written**
-- ⌨️ Count of **characters typed**
-- 🗃️ Count of **files created**
-- ⏱️ Tracking of **total editor usage time**
+- **Lines Written**: Tracks the number of lines of code written.
+- **Characters Typed**: Counts the number of characters typed in your code.
+- **Files Created**: Monitors the number of files created during your coding sessions.
+- **Total Editor Usage Time**: Tracks how long you've spent coding in the editor.
-- ☁️ **Automatic data submission** when VS Code is closed
+- **Automatic Data Submission**: Sends your statistics to the API automatically when VS Code is closed.
-- 📧 Storage of the **user's email** to link your statistics
+- **Email Authentication**: Links your statistics to your user email for easy identification.

 ---

 ## 🔧 Setup

-For the first time using the extension in a new machine, it is necessary to passthrow an email verification.
+1. **Email Verification**: When using the extension for the first time on a new machine, you will need to verify your email.
+2. **Git Configuration**: Ensure that your Git configuration has a `user.email` set, as the email is required for authentication.

 ---

 ## 🐞 Known Issues

-- Email capture may fail if the Git config (`user.email`) is not set.
+- The email capture may fail if your Git configuration (`user.email`) is not set.

 ---